royfrancis/pophelper/README.md

 ### Disclaimer

 Please make sure you verify all your results by eye atleast once per batch.
+Verify, verify and when you are done with that, reverify.
 And feel free to email me if there are any issues which I am sure there will be since all possibilities have not been exhaustively tested.
+Preferred email is roy.m.francis@outlook.com.
+It has happened that once in a while messages go to spam.
+If you don't receive a reply from me in 48 hours, consider sending an email to roy.francis@ebc.uu.se as well.

 The `pophelper` R package is offered free and without warranty of any kind, either expressed or implied.
 I will not be held liable to you for any damage arising out of the use, modification or inability to use this program. `pophelper` R package can be used, redistributed and/or modified freely for non-commercial purposes subject to the original source being properly cited.
 Licensed under GPL-3.